aws/karpenter-provider-aws/website/content/en/preview/provisioner.md

 These values will be accounted for in scheduling and be passed through when your node is bootstrapped to the kubelet.

-For more information on the deafult `--system-reserved` configuration refer to the [Kubelet Docs](https://kubernetes.io/docs/tasks/administer-cluster/reserve-compute-resources/#system-reserved)
+For more information on the default `--system-reserved` configuration refer to the [Kubelet Docs](https://kubernetes.io/docs/tasks/administer-cluster/reserve-compute-resources/#system-reserved)

 ### Max Pods